kione83/Web-Course---Full-Stack/wd_week_1/day_2/lecture.md

 we are going to be using the two practices from yesterday to learn a bit of CSS.
 Let's open practice-one.html (from yesterday) in our editor.

+#### CSS syntax

+    all CSS selectors use the following syntax

+    selector{
+        style-item: given-style;
+    }

+Look at an example, this will style all paragraphs on a page

+p{
+    font-family: sans-serif;
+    color: blue;
+    font-size: 40pt;
+    background-color:gray;
+    padding:3px;
+    margin:5px;
+    width:80%;
+}

+#### We will discuss the following CSS selectors

+        font
+        font-family
+        text color
+        borders
+        background
+        height
+        width
+        margin
+        padding

+        classes and IDs
+        Google fonts